J-Mango-19/MLP-Efficiency/README.md

 multiplication.

 ### Multithreading
-What did significantly improve performance, regardless of compilation flags, was introducing a multithreading option for large input matrices into the matrix multiplication function.
-Splitting the batch dimension calculations across 10 threads barely affected cache misses and parallelized the function, making the program competitive with NumPy, which also utilizes multithreading.
+Introducing multithreading to the matrix multiplication function significantly improved performance regardless of optimization flags.

-Because NumPy calls a lower-level linear algebra package, its matrix multiplication speed still beats my optimized C program, as shown below.
-The NumPy program is slower overall most likely because of other Python operations.
+For large matrices, splitting the batch dimension calculations across 10 threads barely affected cache misses and parallelized the function, making the program competitive with NumPy, which also utilizes multithreading.

 ![forward_pass_times](assets/VM_10_forward.png)